Sicyonia brevirostris

 Sicyonia brevirostris, the brown rock shrimp, is a species of prawn.
 It is found along the coasts of the western Atlantic Ocean and Gulf of Mexico from Norfolk, Virginia to Yucatán, including Cuba and the Bahamas.
 It is used in cooking and has a taste and texture similar to lobster.
-They get their name from their hard outer shell which is "hard as a rock".

 Appearance

-The rock shrimp is a deepwater cousin of the pink, brown and white Gulf shrimp species (Penaeus spp.).
 It appears off-white to pinkish in color with the back surface darker and blotched or barred with lighter shades.
 Their legs are red to reddish-purple and barred with white.
 The abdomen has deep transverse grooves and numerous nodules.
 Short hairs cover their bodies and appendages.
 Their eyes are large and deeply pigmented.

 Biology

 Brown rock shrimp's growth and development depends on factors such as water temperature and salinity.
 They can grow up to 6 inches in length, but most brown rock shrimp found in shallow waters are less than 2 inches long.
 They are highly productive and have a short life span, between 20 and 22 months.

 Females are able to reproduce when they reach at least 1/2 to 1 inch in length.
 Males mature when they reach about 1/2 inch long.
 Brown rock shrimp spawn year-round in offshore waters, with peaks between November and January.
 Individual females can spawn three or more times in one season.
 Males and females mate, and the eggs are fertilized when the female simultaneously releases egg and sperm.
 Eggs hatch within 24 hours.

 Juvenile and adult brown rock shrimp feed on the ocean floor, mainly eating small bivalve mollusks and crustaceans.

 Sheepshead, minnows, water boatmen, and insect larvae eat post-larval brown rock shrimp.
 A wide variety of species prey on juvenile and adult brown rock shrimp.